clnair-ascm/clnair-ascm.github.io/README.md

 > - Technical articles
 > - Other resources

-More information will be added, and some sections will be revised.
-Please Feel free to contact me through the chatbar on the bottom right or via email with any comments and suggestions.
+More information will be added smoothly, and some sections will be revised.
+Please feel free to contact through the chatbar on the page bottom right or via email with any comments and suggestions.

 ---